AFRICAN SAVANNA HARE

 - Mating season for Topis happens in the middle of the wet season, the calving will take place at the start of wet season, so three months or so before the rut.

+- When a predator is spotted, topis will stare directly at the predator to make sure it doesn't try to take it or it's herd by surprise, some topis will canter and trot towards the predator following it for a couple of meters so it doesn't try to hunt them again.
 When taken by surprise by Lions, groups of hyenas, Leopards, packs of Painted wolves, and Cheetahs, topis will run away and if they survive the chase they will again turn back and stare at the threat and follow it for a reasonable distance and period until resuming to their usual activities.
 These antelopes do not protect each other from threats.
 (Remember that if the predator fails it's a hunt you don't need to stay miles away from it, and can get close to it) Other predators such as jackals, Caracals, and servals are generally ignored or chased off if they come too close to an individual Topi that decides they are entering its personal space.

 - Topis are very tolerant of other animal species, such as zebras, wildebeests, ostriches, warthogs ... etc. As long as they don't invade personal space the topi will not show signs of aggression, however, if the animal invading it is bigger than the topi, it will evidently back off.